romanvbabenko/docker-web-framework-apps/rails/README.md

 This is ready-to-use developed with Rails, Docker best practices application integrated with ReactJS which can be used as a guide for your next explorations.

-NOTE: Keep in mind that the image was created as an example for the development and testing purposes.
+NOTE: Keep in mind that the Docker image was created as an example for the development and testing purposes.

 ## Requirements